llllllllll/sortedmap/README.rst

    front or the back. ``dict.popitem`` pops an abitrary item; however ``sortedmap`` pops the first or the last item.
 4. Optional ``keyfunc`` for defining the sort order.
 By default this is the identity function.
-A different keyfunction can be set at object construction time like::
+A different key function can be set at object construction time like::

      sortedmap[keyfunc](...)